Lebrikizumab-lbkz (Monograph)

 -

 Advise patients that lebrikizumab-lbkz may increase the risk of infection following administration of live vaccines and that vaccination with live vaccines is not recommended during lebrikizumab-lbkz treatment.
-Instruct patients to inform the healthcare provider that they are taking lebrikizumab-lbkz prior to a potential vaccination.
+Instruct patients to inform their healthcare provider that they are taking lebrikizumab-lbkz prior to a potential vaccination.

 -

+Advise patients to inform their clinician if they are or plan to become pregnant or plan to breast-feed.
 Inform patients to report their pregnancy to Eli Lilly and Company at 1-800-LillyRx (1-800-545-5979).

 Additional Information